Transfer Advising Resources & Information

 WCJC students have some of the highest transfer rates in the state!
 That means that if you're planning to transfer to a four-year university after finishing your goals at WCJC, then you've come to the right place!

 When planning to transfer, It is best to give yourself plenty of time to consider all of your options.
-Your WCJC Academic Advisors are here to assist you as you take that next step.
-Please contact the WCJC Academic Advising Office for additional information related to transfer requirements and planning.
+Your WCJC advisors are here to assist you as you take that next step.
+Please contact the WCJC Career and Transfer Center for additional information related to transfer requirements and planning.

 Transfer Information and Resources: